shopping cart 0

 Are latex mattresses suitable for people with allergies?

-Answer: Absolutely, latex mattresses are often recommended for people with allergies.
-Natural latex is inherently hypoallergenic and resistant to dust mites, mold, and mildew.
-If allergies are a concern, look for a mattress made from 100% natural latex, and check for certifications like OEKO-TEX® or GOLS, which indicate low chemical emissions and natural materials.
+Answer: Yes, natural latex is inherently hypoallergenic and resistant to dust mites, mold, and mildew.
+Look for 100% natural latex and certifications like OEKO-TEX® or GOLS.

 What should I consider if I share my bed with a partner with a different sleep style?